ScratchyCode/Linear-fit-simulators/README.md

-# Linear-fit-simulation
+# Linear-fit-simulations
-Generates data randomly distributed on a given line and plot their fit.
+Generates data randomly distributed on a given line and plot their fit generating random ordinates or also abscissae.

-To run program simply execute bash script with: bash start.sh
+To run program simply execute bash script of the desired directory with: bash start.sh